This policy applies to applications to begin study at the University of Leeds in the academic year 2021-22.

 Candidates for research degrees are not permitted to register concurrently at the University of Leeds and another Higher Education Institution.
 Applicants currently studying for a research degree at another institution will be required to provide evidence that they have withdrawn from that programme of study.

-Confirmation of Acceptance for Studies (CAS) and Tier 4 visa
+Confirmation of Acceptance for Studies (CAS) and Student visa

-Applicants who require a Tier 4 (General) Student Visa and have previously studied in the UK will need to provide documentary evidence detailing any periods of study on a Tier 4 (General) Student Visa (or on a Student Visa if the UK study was pre-2009) in order for the University to be able to carry out checks to ensure compliance with the UKVIs Points Based System.
+Applicants who require a Student Visa and have previously studied in the UK will need to provide documentary evidence detailing any periods of study on a Student visa or Tier 4 (General) Student Visa in order for the University to be able to carry out checks to ensure compliance with the UKVIs Points Based System.

 Applicants are encouraged to include documents such as previous CAS, copies of passport pages containing visas or copies of Biometric Residence Permits with their application.
 Any information that is not included in the application will be requested when the application is considered, or we may need to ask the permission of the applicant to check their UK immigration history directly with the UKVI.